flashcards-engine/flashcards-engine/README.md

-This standalone application makes it possible to create and organize sets of flashcards in a way which resembles a filesystem.
+This standalone application makes it possible to create and organize sets of flashcards to an arbitrary depth in a way which resembles a filesystem.
 You can create groupings of flashcard sets, and nest groupings within one another like folders.

 Flashcards engine can be a useful study tool as it provides a great deal of flexibility in how you organize your flashcards, mirroring exactly the